Digital-Peak/DPDocker/code/README.md

 - **Rector**
 [Rector](https://getrector.com) fixes the PHP code and is able to upgrade it to a specific PHP version.
 Currently a minimum PHP compatibility of 7.4 is configured.
 The configuration is defined in the file in the file /code/config/rector.php.
 When the extension has a rector.php file in the root folder, then this one will taken, instead of the default one.
 - **PHPStan**
 [PHPStan](https://phpstan.org) finds bugs in the extension PHP code with strong type hinting.
-Currently the most strict level 9 is used to analyze.
+Currently up to level 8 does PHPStan check the code quality, as typed arrays is out of scope for now.
 The configuration is defined in the file in the file /code/config/phpstan.neon.
 When the extension has a phpstan.neon file in the root folder, then this one will taken, instead of the default one.

 ## Prerequisites